duavang/BCB546-Spring2021-FinalProject/Code/01-InitialDataStructure.md

 	128M	SRR13258541.fastq

 ### Number of rows of data
 There are 4 rows of data per entry.
 Each entry starts with @FILENAME, so counting this for each file gives an accurate number of entries.
-This is the same value as the number of lines divided by four.
+This is equal to the number of lines divided by four.

 	grep "^@SRR13258538" SRR13258538.fastq | wc -l		817759
 	grep "^@SRR13258539" SRR13258539.fastq | wc -l 		944556